 *click to hear how to pronounce her name

-Oh. has released a debut progressive rock EP “Sleeping World” in 2013 with the award winning video “Trials – A Song for a Lost Generation” and metal album and vinyl release, “Synemotion” in 2015 and two singles, “Love Will Heal” and “Love of Avalanches” in 2016 with an innovative 360 virtual reality music video.
+Oh. released a debut progressive rock EP “Sleeping World” in 2013 with the award winning video “Trials – A Song for a Lost Generation” and metal album and vinyl release, “Synemotion” in 2015 and two singles, “Love Will Heal” and “Love of Avalanches” in 2016 – one of the first Greek artists to create a 360° virtual reality video without a 360° camera.

-Two more singles, “I’m in Love” and “Deserted Eyes” are coming up for release this summer and a prog metal EP, “Metallia” is coming in fall 2017.
-Right now, she’s in the studio working on the progressive rock album, “Prog Unshaven” coming out in Spring 2018.
+A progressive metal EP, “Metallia” will be released in February 2018.
+Now, she’s in the studio working on the progressive rock album, “Prog Unshaven” coming out in Spring 2018.

-• OH.’s debut EP Sleeping World released in February 2013 – with the title track “Trials – a song for a lost generation won an international video contest.
+• OH.’s debut EP Sleeping World released in February 2013.
+The music video for the title track “Trials – a song for a lost generation” won an international video contest

-• The album entered into Prog Archives into the Crossover Prog category.
+• Oh. was added into Prog Archives into the Crossover Prog category.

 • The song “Trials” was considered one of the top 50 influential events that marked Greece in 2013.